ronitroy30/Energy-consumption/README.md

 * Visualization of locations & production of power plants
 * Trends of energy consumption & producton by individual source of energy

 You are also welcomed to raise new ideas and report any existing bugs.
-Please go through the [contributing guidelines](CONTRIBUTING.md) for the recommended ways to do so.

 ### How to install and run locally